nisha863/fhe/README.md

 ```
 npm run dev
 ```
-this will run vite that show sveltekit in http://localhost:5173/ or just press "o" and enter in the terminal after vite is running
+this will run vite that compiled svelte in http://localhost:5173/ or just press "o" and enter in the terminal after vite is running
 ## npm package used
 | Package   | Version | Description |
 |-----------|---------|-------------|